change-hi/change-hi.github.io/morea/data-movement/experience-transferring-rclone.md

 <hr/>

 **Questions**
-* How do I move data from google drive to MANA?
+* How do I move data from google drive to KOA?
-* How do I move data from MANA to google drive?
+* How do I move data from KOA to google drive?

  **Objectives**
-  * Move data to and from MANA and gdrive.
+  * Move data to and from KOA and gdrive.

 </div>